HenriquesLab/manuscript-rxiv-maker/README.md

 ## 🤝 Contributing

-Found an issue or want to improve the example?
+Found an issue or want to improve this preprint?
 Please open an issue or pull request on the [main rxiv-maker repository](https://github.com/HenriquesLab/rxiv-maker/issues).

 ---

-**Note**: This is an example manuscript designed to showcase rxiv-maker's features.
-The content serves as a demonstration and template for creating your own scientific manuscripts.
+**Note**: This repository contains the official rxiv-maker preprint (arXiv:2508.00836) which both documents the framework and serves as a comprehensive example of scientific writing with rxiv-maker.
+The source code demonstrates reproducible manuscript preparation with live data integration.